almovidhussaini/babylonclone/x/finality/README.md

     // where finality signature is an EOTS signature, i.e.,
     // the `s` in a Schnorr signature `(r, s)`
-    // `r` is the public randomness that is already committed by the finality provider bytes finality_sig = 5 [ (gogoproto.customtype) = "github.com/amovidhussaini/ybtcclone/types.SchnorrEOTSSig" ];
+    // `r` is the public randomness that is already committed by the finality provider bytes finality_sig = 5 [ (gogoproto.customtype) = "github.com/almovidhussaini/babylonclone/types.SchnorrEOTSSig" ];
 }
 ```

-Upon `MsgAddFinalitySig`, a ybtc node will execute as follows:
+Upon `MsgAddFinalitySig`, a Babylon node will execute as follows:

-1. Ensure the finality provider has been registered in ybtc and is not
+1. Ensure the finality provider has been registered in Babylon and is not
    slashed.
 2. Ensure the epoch that the finality provider is registered has been finalized
    by BTC timestamping.